-Three short videos encapsulating the Student, Parent and School perspective on transition will be produced and used by PVGC, feeder primary schools and community agencies to improve the transition experience for students and families.
+Three short videos encapsulating the Student, Parent and School perspective on transition have been produced and used by PVGC, feeder primary schools and community agencies to improve the transition experience for students and families.
+(See below)

 - Transition Review Process at Primary Schools and Development of a Transition Cluster

-The Cluster will comprise of PVGC and the feeder primary schools that will have completed the TRP in Terms 2/3.
+The Cluster is comprised of PVGC and the feeder primary schools that have completed the TRP.
 The purpose of the Cluster is to deepen the relationships between schools to improve the transition of students and their families, in particular those at risk of disengagement, to secondary school.
-A facilitator will assist in the development of this Cluster which will involve the schools’ Transition Coordinators or staff in similar roles.
+A JTD facilitator assisted the development of this Cluster which involves the schools’ Transition Coordinators or staff in similar roles.

 - Development of a Transition Resource by young people, for young people

-Kids Own Publishing will work together with students from Westbreen Primary School and PVGC to develop and publish a book on transition to be used by feeder primary schools, PVGC and community agencies, to improve the transition experience for young people.
+Kids Own Publishing worked together with students from Westbreen Primary School and PVGC to develop and publish a book entitled Goodbye Primary, Hello High School.
+This book written and illustrated by young people on transition is to be used by feeder primary schools, PVGC and community agencies, to improve the transition experience for young people.
+(See below)